ValveSoftware/steam-runtime/README.md

 Once setup-chroot.sh completes, you can use the **schroot** command to execute any build operations within the Steam Runtime environment.

-    ~/src/mygame$ schroot --chroot steamrt_scout_i386 make -f mygame.mak
+    ~/src/mygame$ schroot --chroot steamrt_scout_i386 -- make -f mygame.mak

 The root should be set up so that the path containing the build tree is the same inside as outside the root.
-If this path is not within the current user's home directory tree, it should be added to:
+If this path is not within the current user's home directory tree, it should be added to `/etc/schroot/default/fstab`

-/etc/schroot/default/fstab

 Then the next time the root is entered, this path will be available inside the root.